dward2/BME547/Lectures/tkinter_details.md

 Both provide very similar functionality, although `ttk` offers some additional widgets that `tk` does not.

-### Options common to many widgets
+### Options Common to Many Widgets

 Here are definitions of the many options available for the widgets.
 Not all options are available for all widgets.
 The available options for specific widgets are listed in the Widgets of Interest section below.
+You can also get a list of available options for a widget as follows:
+`widget_variable.configure().keys()`

 * `background`
   * Specifies the background color of the widget.